ximus/personal-sites/ximus.xyz/content/notes/gate.md

 There was no opportunity to have fun and research IoT network routing as there are only two nodes.
 To keep things simple I am using the hardware radio packet facility provided by the CC430 chip.

 <div class="side-note">
-Why wizzimotes?
+#### Why wizzimotes?
 Why Riot-OS?

 Wizzimotes are modules intended to explore the [DASH7](http://www.dash7-alliance.org/) IoT network stack.
-They are low power and come with a an SDK that includes a lightweight OS layer comprised of a [HAL](http://en.wikipedia.org/wiki/HAL_%28software%29), process management (using pthreads) and DASH7 radio lib.
-I initially started developing using these tools and exploring this code was very educative; it's well written and efficient.

-At some point I came accross [Riot-OS](http://www.riot-os.org/).
+They are low power and come with a an SDK; a lightweight OS layer comprised of a [HAL](http://en.wikipedia.org/wiki/HAL_%28software%29), process management (using pthreads) and DASH7 radio lib.
+I initially started developing using these tools and exploring the SDK was very educative; it is well written and efficient.
+However some point I came accross [Riot-OS](http://www.riot-os.org/).

 I decided to switch over to Riot:

 * Riot is open source and open to the public (Wizzlab's code wasn't).
 That means more contributors, and codebase likely more representative of industry coding standards.
 * Riot was in line with my hardware: it already had support for the wizzimote's CC430 MCU and its 2Kb of RAM
 * Riot was in line with my project goal: this is it's current slogan: "The friendly Operating System for the Internet of Things"
 * Riot was great opportunity to learn more about emebeded development.
 My main project goal was educational, I got to learn tons by digging into Riot.

+In hindsight I wish I had selected modules more powerful than wizzimotes.
+Though they were fun, their resources are very limited and designed for ultra-low power applications, whereas I'm plugging in to the power grid.
 </div>

-### Gate: Control and Observation
+#### Gate: Control and Observation
 ![Illustration of the gate communication problem](../images/gate-diagram.png)

 Located near the gate is a second Wizzimote.
-This guy is made up of alot more code than its gateway brother.
+This one holds alot more code than its gateway sibling.

 Its responsibilities include: